excellalabs/docker-workshop-2/README-Outline.md

     - put manifest files into this repo (/examples)
 - add step to deployment exercise to kill one and have it spin back up
 - Add exercise for updating app
+- high level, what is the kubead command doing when it creates the cluster
+    - does this section need to be in our readme?
+More inf

+        To start using your cluster, you need to run (as a regular user):

+        mkdir -p $HOME/.kube
+        sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
+        sudo chown $(id -u):$(id -g) $HOME/.kube/config

 - Topics to be ready to address: